 There is Hope

 A skilled, experienced worker’s compensation lawyer knows how to fight back against these tactics.
-There are specific rules that must be followed before a claimant’s benefits can be successfully reduced or stopped and there are common pitfalls and mistakes that insurance companies make.
-These can be complicated cases and only a seasoned attorney is equipped to guide you through.
+There are specific rules that must be followed before a claimant’s benefits can be successfully reduced or stopped.
+There are holes that can be poked in the insurance company’s case by a smart lawyer.
+There are common pitfalls and mistakes that insurance companies make that can be put to work on the claimant’s behalf.
 A labor market survey doesn’t have to decimate your compensation.

 Fighting Back with Hillsberg

 If you believe that your worker’s compensation benefits may be threatened by a Labor Market Survey, contact Hillsberg Law as soon as possible.
 I have been handling worker’s comp cases in the state of Pennsylvania since 1995, and worker’s comp is all that I do.
-Contact me today for a free consultation and let me fight for every penny of compensation that you deserve.
+Contact us today for a free consultation and let us fight for every penny of compensation that you deserve.